wolray/extclass/README.md

 # Ext-Class
 Adding fields/methods to existing classes.

-A Python approach to the great `extensions` feature in C# and Kotlin, and probably the closest.
+A Python approach to method/field extensions like in C# and Kotlin, probably the closest.

 ## How to use
 ```